Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 way."
 type="warning" %}

+Scrum does offer some parameters for customization.
+You can change the Sprint length.
+You can set your own Definition of Done.
+Still Scrum is fundamentally a system designed around a single product owner who has a very tight relationship with a single or small group of customers and development work that is not platform intensive.

+So for one size fits all usage a typical SaaS product is out of luck right away - the product owner makes no sense (even if a single person could represent 1000s of customers he still wouldn't help on the technical side), the end of Sprint demo makes no sense (if we're just demo'ing internally why risk waiting for the end of Sprint?) and even Definition of Done is weird on a product that may deliberately take shortcuts to get quick feedback.

+However, even if your team is working in a contract shop with single customer requirements, Scrum is still exactly specifying all the meetings in a way that may not work for you.
+What if your team members are spread across time zones? - just don't do that or suck it up says Scrum.
+What if the customer wants to have an almost immediate feedback loop? - no we prefer the requirements stay fixed for the iteration says Scrum.

+But inflexibly creating your own process is not great either.
+For instance, I was on a team doing infrastructure work and we did not have a product owner.
+So the team did a spreadsheet where we voted on priorities.
+A few of us picked the top item but the spreadsheet didn't record the certainty or reasons behind the votes.

+It turned out this project's popularity was a result of recent incidents in production.
+So then we said well we will need to expand or drop this project but that wasn't allowed since there was nothing else approved for us to work on.
+We completed the project but the incidents stopped happening and our code was never deployed.

+Whether you create your own process or start with off the shelf the key is continuing to experiment and look for the latest practices and technology to help you.

 ### Working by yourself is too cold
 There is a class of problems that can be solved with limited interaction with others.
 Let's call them *yesterday's problems*.
 Yesterday's problems have fairly obvious solutions and if you need extra hands for the